Rahul1406/Portfolio/Readme.md

 **Goal:** To determine what factors contribute the most to a movie's success.

 **Description:** The project focused on analyzing a dataset of movies released between 1980 and 2022.
 The dataset included movie titles, ratings, genres, release dates, budgets, gross earnings, and other relevant information.
-The project involved loading the data, cleaning and preprocessing it, performing exploratory data analysis (EDA), analyzing the correlation between budget and gross earnings, and implemented Pearson’s correlation statistical analysis.
+The project involved loading the data, cleaning and preprocessing it, performing exploratory data analysis (EDA), analyzing the correlation between budget and gross earnings, and implementing Pearson’s correlation statistical analysis.

-**Skills:** data cleaning, data analysis, correlation matrices, hypothesis testing, data visualization.
+**Skills:** Data cleaning, data analysis, correlation matrices, hypothesis testing, and data visualization.

 **Technology:** Python, Pandas, Numpy, Seaborn, Matplotlib, SciPy.